antarcticrainforest/tintX/README.md

 TintX is an adaptation of the tint (tracking algorithm)[https://github.com/openradar/TINT].
-Tint and TintX are easy-to-use storm cell tracking package based on the TITAN methodology by Dixon and Wiener.
+Tint and `tintX` are easy-to-use storm cell tracking package based on the TITAN methodology by Dixon and Wiener.
 While Tint is meant to be applied to radar data using the [py-ART toolkit](http://arm-doe.github.io/pyart/) tintX can be applied with any data - for example output from numerical weather prediction